Heiss/WebMining/README.md

 **The script is not well documented.** You have to add your feed-urls into the *sites*-file in root to crawl them.
 They will be added into the database at next program start.

+This script runs well in a tmux window, so you can keep track of multiple website-feeds on a raspberry pi.